 Do you want to know if your insurance covers acupuncture?
 Just click on the insurance logos below and we’ll check for you and let you know.

-If you have any questions, please send us an e-mail or call us at 305-677-3214.
-We will be happy to answer your questions and discuss your concerns.
+If you have any questions, please send us an email or call us at (305) 306-4150.
+We will refer you to a licensed acupuncturists who will answer your questions and discuss your concerns.